opentofu/opentofu/docs/static-evaluation.md

 * Go the route of expanded modules/resources as detailed in [Static Module Expansion](static-module-expansion.md)
   - Concept has been explored for modules
   - Not yet explored for resources
+  - Massive development and testing effort
 * Make the provider reference system a bit looser until the point in which it's actually needed
   - The main challenge is the convoluted reference system and graph transforms built around it.
-  - An *unexpanded* module or resource could depend on a set of providers
+  - An *unexpanded* module or resource could depend on a single provider type, but refer to multiple aliases
-    - The for_each/count values would be known and could be used to determine the configured instances required
+    - The for_each/count values would be known and could be used to determine the aliases required
-  - Expanded modules/resources could then refer to individual instances of the providers required by the unexpanded parent.
+  - Expanded modules/resources could then refer to a specific alias of the provider required by the unexpanded parent.

 #### Exploration of more dynamic provider changes

 For now this, is mostly a brain dump of the initial exploration.

-We assume that `aws["foo"]` is equivalent to `aws.foo` in the provider config reference as it's easiest if they both use the same alias.
-Therefore, the provider for_each expansion is trivial and can be completely calculated during the config phase (replace mod.ProviderConfigs with an expanded view via the static context).
+We assume that `provider.aws["foo"]` is equivalent to `aws.foo` in the provider config reference as it's easiest if they both use the same alias.
+Therefore, the provider for_each expansion is trivial and can be completely calculated during the config phase (replace mod.ProviderConfigs with an expanded view using the static context).

 Providers have Types (with optional namespace/hostname) which are used in the source field, and Names which sometimes have aliases and point to a given Type/Version.
 Names usually match types, but do not always.

 Let's first consider the simpler case of specifying a resource's provider.
 The resource provider field is either a name or name+alias.
 These both refer to providers within the current module and do not have any prefix/path associated.
-Let's limit ourselves to not support different provider names within a `provider =` field and only allow the alias to be manipulated. `provider = ${var.name}[var.type]` vs `provider = name[var.type]`.
+Let's limit ourselves to not support different provider names within a `provider =` field and only allow the alias to be manipulated. `provider = provider[var.name][var.alias]` vs `provider = provider.name[var.alias]`.

 With this limitation, a provider's name is always known and therefore the type will always be known.
 The alias, however is malleable.
 The majority of the opentofu codebase only cares about names/types and is quite happy when that is unchanging (not altered in for_each).
-The alias however is much more flexible and only used in a few critical places, mostly in the provider transformer.
+The alias however is much more flexible and only used in a few critical places, mostly in the provider transformer with values from resource nodes.

 Let's consider the resource above.
 It depends on the provider with a name 'aws' and it is known at config time that it's eventual expanded instances will require aws.us and aws.eu.
 We could have the unexpanded resource node depend on both providers being configured and ready for use before performing the expansion and assigning each provider to their respective expanded resource instance.